 - The ASA works with Anthropology Today, the newsletter of the Royal Anthropological Institute in providing information about anthropology.

-- The ASA collaborates with a range of related institutions: for example, other anthropological organisations based in the UK, such as the Royal Anthropological Institute, and C-SAP, the UK national centre for learning and teaching sociology, anthropology and politics.
-It works with other national associations, most particularly those in Commonwealth countries, and international associations such as the European Association of Social Anthropologists (EASA) and the American Association of Antropologists (AAA).
+- The ASA collaborates with a range of related institutions: for example, other anthropological organisations based in the UK, such as the Royal Anthropological Institute, other national associations, most particularly those in Commonwealth countries, and international associations such as the European Association of Social Anthropologists (EASA) and the American Association of Antropologists (AAA).
 The ASA is also a member of the World Council of Anthropological Associations.

 - The ASA supports networks such as Postgraduate Network, Apply, and Anthropology of Britain.

-The current officers of the Association can be seen on the Contacts page.
+View the current officers of the Association on the Committee page.

 To read a list of those who have held office within the Association, click here.